markg85/SeriesMeta/README.md

 - [metadata](#metadata)
 - [allEpisodes](#allepisodes)

+## New in 0.3.0
+The `series` value in all of the functions can now be an IMDB ID as well.
+Note that this IMDB ID needs to be provided in this format: `tt1234567`.
+The caching internally still caches series by their name.
+Additionally, it adds a "cache mapping" from the IMDB ID to that name.
+This guarantees that searching for a series by either the name or IMDB ID results in the cache entry for both to be created.
+Any subsequent call with either that same name or IMDB ID will then come from the cache.

 ## Return object
 Each API call returns a promise.
 When the promise fails, it returns a reason for why it failed.
 It might contain more information.